brianm998/starry_timelapse_airplane_remover/README.md

 At a high level, star operates in a number of steps:

-1. look at every pixel in every frame and look for pixels that are markedly brighter than those in adjecnt frames.
-These are called outliers.
+1. detect groups of brighter (outlying) pixels
-2. within each frame, group these pixels into groups, discarding some smaller ones.
-These are called outlier groups.
+2. classify these groups into those which should remain and those which should not
-3. apply some selection criteria to determine which outlier groups to paint over
+3. paint over the undesirable ones with pixels from an adjecent frame

-4. paint over selected outlier groups in each frame with pixel values from an adjecent frame
+Detection is not easy, detect too many changes and computational complexity becomes unweildly.
+Detect too little changes and some airplanes will manage to sneak through without even being detected, much less classified.
+This step is not fast.

-The tricky part is step #3, trying to decide what outlier groups in the image are airplane streaks.
+The trickiest part however is step #2, trying to decide what outlier groups in the image are airplane streaks.

 #### Original Approach